Massacres of Poles in Volhynia and Eastern Galicia: Atrocities

 Timothy Snyder describes the murders: "Ukrainian partisans burned homes, shot or forced back inside those who tried to flee, and used sickles and pitchforks to kill those they captured outside.
 In some cases, beheaded, crucified, dismembered, or disemboweled bodies were displayed, in order to encourage remaining Poles to flee".
-A similar account has been presented by Niall Ferguson, who wrote: "Whole villages were wiped out, men beaten to death, women raped and mutilated, babies bayoneted".
 The Ukrainian historian Yuryi Kirichuk described the conflict as similar to medieval peasant uprisings.

 According to the Polish historian Piotr Łossowski, the method used in most of the attacks was the same.
 At first, local Poles were assured that nothing would happen to them.
 Then, at dawn, a village was surrounded by armed members of the UPA, behind whom were peasants with axes, knives, hatchets, hammers, pitchforks, shovels, sickles, scythes, hoes and various other farming tools.
 All of the Poles who were encountered were murdered; most were killed in their homes but sometimes they were herded into churches or barns which were then set on fire.
 Many Poles were thrown down wells or killed and then buried in shallow mass graves as well.
 After a massacre, all goods were looted, including clothes, grain and furniture.
 The final part of an attack was setting fire to the entire village.
 All vestiges of Polish existence were eradicated, even abandoned Polish settlements were burned to the ground.

 Even though it may be an exaggeration to say that the massacres enjoyed the general support of the Ukrainians, it has been suggested that without wide support from local Ukrainians, they would have been impossible.
 The Ukrainian peasants who took part in the killings created their own groups, the SKV or Samoboronni Kushtchovi Viddily (Самооборонні Кущові Відділи, СКВ).
 Many of their victims who were perceived as Poles, even despite not knowing the Polish language, were murdered by СКВ along with the others.